cloudflare/cloudflare-docs/content/magic-network-monitoring/_index.md

 {{<description>}}

-Detect and receive notifications about attacks based on traffic flows
+Detect and receive notifications about attacks based on traffic flows.

 {{</description>}}